-A man suspected of being behind an anti-Semitic attack in Berlin turned himself in on Thursday, said German authorities.
+A man behind an anti-Semitic attack in Berlin was convicted on Monday by a German court on assault charges.

 According to police, a group of men shouted anti-Semitic slurs at a 21-year-old and 24-year-old wearing Jewish skullcap, also known as a kippah.
 The 19-year-old suspect who was part of the group began to hit the 21-year-old with a belt and then tried to hit him with a glass bottle.

 19-year-old Knaan al-Sebai was sentenced to four weeks' juvenile detention for assault and insulting speech.

 The man who was struck — identified by the Berliner Morgenpost as Adam A. — filmed the incident and it was later shared on social media.

 A video of the attack is available in the Jewish Forum for Democracy and against Anti-Semitism (JFDA)'s Twitter account.

 According to a police spokeswoman, the perpetrator, who came as a refugee from Syria, was registered in Brandenburg but resides without a permanent residence in Berlin.
 He turned himself in at around noon, accompanied by his lawyer.